 Under the direction of Linda Harrelson

-During Summer Months we will meeting at 1:00 PM on Wednesdays
+During Summer Months we will meet at 1:00 PM on Wednesdays.

 The Knit Wits are a Prayer Shawl Ministry to the lonely, sick, shut-ins and also make Prayer Shawls for those in need.
 The church then places them lovingly into pretty gift bags with a note to the person receiving the shawl for delivery.
 Recipients are not always in or from our congregation, they also make baby blankets for the new born babies of our church.
 While they knit in their spare time at home, the Knit Wits are a group of women who meet during the Wednesday evening class time and knit together and pray together over their work.
 It is a ministry of love and fellowship.
 After a prayer shawl or baby blanket has been completed, it is placed on the rail of the Church Sanctuary where the members of the congregation add their prayers to the items lovingly knit for unknown recipients.

 If you have any questions, contact Judy Taylor

 The FUMC Book Club meets the First Friday every other month.
 A group of readers meet and discuss a predetermined book.
 The group is very informal and share their thoughts and varying degrees of enjoyment or disappointment with the selection.
 The reading is usually light with authors such as Lori Copelant, Maeve Benchley, and Colleen Coble.
 Book titles such as Being Dead Is No Excuse (a fun read) to Magnificent Obession ( a heavy classic) have been fodder for our review.

 One of the books, The Christmas Jar, led the group to start their own “Christmas Jar”.
 It is always amazing how our loose change from billfolds and the bottom of our purses builds up to make a nice donation to a charity of our choice.